Spotlight on the Teacher: Sarika Haris

 Early on, I was a teaching assistant and helped Rita on and off for a couple of years.
 I then took a break from Kathak when I had my kids.
 Once I came back from my maternity leave, I resumed as a company dancer and then eventually started teaching in 2017.
 I used to watch Rita and visiting artists teach over the years and always thought I would like to teach someday.
 I wanted to teach so I could give back to the community as well as to the dance company.
 I am glad that Rita had confidence in me and guided me to teach.
 Teaching kids has been a very fulfilling and satisfying experience.
 I believe teaching has made me more patient and from a dance perspective, made me analyze the dance movements and break them into simple pieces that kids can easily learn.

-Who and/or what have been your biggest inspirations for your teaching?
+Who and/or what have been your biggest inspirations as a teacher?

 My biggest inspirations are my Guru, Rita Mustaphi, and my mom.
 Rita’s patience, compassion, empathy and willingness to share everything she knows have truly been motivational for me.
 My mom’s patience with the kids as an academic teacher has had a huge influence on me as well.
 I would be remiss if I didn’t mention Pt.
 Birju Maharaj and Ms. Saswati Sen. Pt.
 Birju Maharaj has a unique style of teaching and is very humbling for us all.
 He connects every dance movement to things in nature and provides analogies to actions we do every day, making them very simple for us to learn and follow.
 In addition, I have also learned a lot from my fellow teachers such as Mukta Sathe, Monica Singh, Anurag Sharma and Rupa Nair.
 Honestly, I am inspired by the kids I teach as well!
 They make me a better teacher and help me grow with their honest remarks!